thuydang/ansible_quicklab/README.md

 ansible-galaxy install -r requirements.yml
 ```

-==Configure ansible variables to reflect the network architecture
+## Configure ansible variables to reflect the network architecture

 Sample configurations of the network and nodes are in vars/quicklab_kvm_openstack_config.yml.
 We will update the file with our configurations.
 The parameter are self-explainatory.
-===Quicklab directory
+### Quicklab directory

 The directory contains everything related to our quicklab project, where kvm images, instances, etc are stored.
 Replace the path with your location.